 - Everybody Laughs Ending: Parodied with everypony laughing at Rarity's suggestion that they celebrate her and Sweetie Belle making up with a visit to the spa:Rarity: No, I...
 I'm serious.

 - Eye Scream: Granny Smith really shouldn't have tried working a megaphone from her rocking chair.

-- Eyes Never Lie/Fair Play Whodunnit: After the mudhole, the shape and color of the eyes of Sweetie Belle's partner is the only clue that another pony has taken Applejack's place.
+- Fair-Play Whodunnit: After the mudhole, the shape and color of the eyes of Sweetie Belle's partner is the only clue that another pony has taken Applejack's place.
 If you look very closely, you can see a horn.

 - Finishing Each Other's Sentences: Applejack and Apple Bloom do this briefly before the race.

 - Friendly Tickle Torture: Applejack does this to Apple Bloom as payback for being covered in grape juice.

 - Full-Body Disguise: Rarity passes herself off as Applejack by wearing a cowboy hat and completely covering herself in mud.